moodlehq/moodle-tool_inspire/README.md

 - Going to **Site administration > Reports > Inspire models**
 - Selecting a context from the predictions list menu

-As a user with tool_inspire:listinsights you will receive notifications when new predictions are available to you.
+As a user with ''tool_inspire:listinsights'' capability you will receive notifications when new predictions are available to you.